CentOS/sig-cloud-instance-build/docker/README.md

     appliance-tools
     libguestfs-tools-c

-NOTE - At this time, applliance-tools is still working on making its way into EPEL official and can be obtained from [here](http://maxamillion.fedorapeople.org/epel/el6/appliance-tools/) in the mean time.
+NOTE - At this time, appliance-tools is still working on making its way into EPEL official and can be obtained from [here](http://maxamillion.fedorapeople.org/epel/el6/appliance-tools/) in the mean time.